-Each year, the Society for Epidemiologic Research (SER) hosts an annual meeting that serves as a forum for epidemiologists and other public health professionals to gather and share their latest research.
-This multi-day event features various sessions, including workshops, oral presentations, poster presentations, and panel discussions that highlight all kinds of advancements in the field of epidemiology.
+Funding Support for the Society for Epidemiologic Research Annual Meeting day event features various sessions, including workshops, oral presentations, poster presentations, and panel discussions that highlight all kinds of advancements in the field of epidemiology.
 We encourage you to submit your work for presentation and for recognition for student awards.
 The Department of Epidemiology has a conference travel fund to help support those interested in attending this conference.
 Some funds may also be available to support participation in workshops and other sessions that may require an additional fee.
 Guidelines for reimbursement will be provided on an annual basis by the academic team, with exact amounts covered varying depending on the location of the annual meeting.
 All questions about attending the Society for Epidemiologic Research Annual Meeting should be directed to the academic team.